nevrome/mobest/docs/basic.md

 mobest requires a set of data points, observations, to inform the ancestry field interpolation.
 For each observation the position in space, time and a dependent variable space (e.g. the coordinates in a PCA analysis) must be known.
 This information must be provided in a specific format.
 A typical workflow would involve preparing this information in a .xlsx or (better) .csv table, which could then be read into R.

 For this tutorial we rely on the data used and published in {cite:p}`Schmid2023`.
 The following, hidden section includes the code to prepare the sample table we need here directly from the supplementarty tables published with the paper.
-You do not have to run this and can instead download the example from [here]().

 <details>
 <summary>Code to prepare the input data table.</summary>